 There are two main best practices when it comes to accepting input into a scraper.

 When allowing your users to pass input properties which could break the scraper (such as timeout set to 0), be sure to disallow ridiculous values.
 Set a maximum/minimum number allowed, maximum array input length, etc.

 Validate the input provided by the user!
 This should be the very first thing your scraper does.
 If the fields in the input are missing or in an incorrect type/format, either parse the value and correct it programmatically or throw an informative error telling the user how to fix the error.

-On the Apify platform, you can use the input schema to both easily validate inputs and generate a clean UI for users.
+On the Apify platform, you can use the input schema to both easily validate inputs and generate a clean UI for those using your scraper.

 Errors are bound to occur in scrapers.
 Perhaps it got blocked, or perhaps the data scraped was corrupted in some way.

 Whatever the reason, a scraper shouldn't completely crash when an error occurs.
 Use

 try...catch blocks to catch errors and log useful messages.
 The log messages should indicate where the error happened, and what type of error happened.

 Bad error log message:

 Cannot read property “0” from undefined